General Conference

 by Tara Barnes

 The next United Methodist General Conference is scheduled for May 8-18, 2028, in Minneapolis, Minnesota.
-This meeting may be three years away, but the time to start thinking about becoming a delegate is now.
+This meeting may be a few years away, but the time to start thinking about becoming a delegate is now.

 What is General Conference?